LuciaBart/SMIchildbirth/README.md

 ## Overview
 The project is structured as a reproducible workflow that evaluates childbirth experiences under the WHO Positive Childbirth Experience framework.
 Using secondary data from household surveys, the pipeline performs:

-- Data Harmonization: Cleaning and merging multi-country household survey data.
+- Data harmonization: Cleaning and merging multi-country household survey data.

-- Statistical Analysis: Implementation of design-adjusted chi-squared tests (Rao-Scott correction) to account for complex survey designs.
+- Statistical analysis: Implementation of design-adjusted chi-squared tests (Rao-Scott correction) to account for complex survey designs.

-- Longitudinal Trends: Analysis of birth setting transitions across three follow-up points.
+- Longitudinal trends: Analysis of birth setting transitions across three follow-up points.

+- Multiple pregnancies: analysis of institutional quality of care and reasons for home birth for women that switch birth settings.

 All analyses were implemented using the R Programming Language.